-\$3 Health Screening.
+§3 Health Screening.
 All persons entering the State of Hawaii shall submit to a health screening as determined by the Director of Emergency Management to be necessary to prevent the spread of COVID-19 to protect the public health and safety.
 Any person violates this section if the person intentionally, knowingly or recklessly:

-- Refuses or fails to truthfully, accurately and fully complete a Mandatory State of Hawaii Travel and Health Form defined in Section 2; or - (2) Refuses or fails to undergo thermal temperature screening conducted by state personnel.
+- (1) Refuses or fails to truthfully, accurately and fully complete a Mandatory State of Hawaii Travel and Health Form defined in Section 2; or - (2) Refuses or fails to undergo thermal temperature screening conducted by state personnel.

-§4 Mandatory Self-Quarantine. (a) As set forth in the Governor's [Twenty-First] Emergency Proclamation Related to the COVID-19 [Emergency] Response and Recovery, travelers shall be subject to mandatory self-quarantine, except:
+§4 Mandatory Self-Quarantine. (a) As set forth in the Governor's Emergency Proclamation Related to the COVID-19 Response and Recovery, travelers shall be subject to mandatory self-quarantine, except:

-- (1) those persons performing critical infrastructure functions or who have otherwise been exempted; or - (2) those persons who have obtained a negative COVID-19 test result for a State approved COVID-19 test in compliance with all requirements of the State's Safe Travels program[, including use of an approved provider for a test administered within 72 hours from the final leg of departure and whose negative test results for the COVID-19 disease are either uploaded into the State's Safe Travels program prior to departure or are received by the traveler prior to the traveler's departure on the final leg of travel and are provided upon arrival]. - (3) those persons who have obtained validation that they have completed a vaccination regimen approved by the DOH and in compliance with all requirements of the State's Safe Travels program.
-[This exception for vaccinated travelers shall become effective upon approval of the Director of Emergency Management, which date and related details shall be available at https//hawaiicovid19.com/.]
+- (1) those persons performing critical infrastructure functions or who have otherwise been exempted; or - (2) those persons who have obtained a negative COVID-19 test result for a State approved COVID-19 test in compliance with all requirements of the State's Safe Travels program. - (3) those persons who have obtained validation that they have completed a vaccination regimen approved by the DOH and in compliance with all requirements of the State's Safe Travels program.

-(b) The period of self-quarantine shall begin from the day of entry into the State and shall last [the number of days set forth in Section [IV] III.B. of the emergency proclamation] 10 days or the duration of the person's presence in the State, whichever is shorter. §5 Order of Self Quarantine. (a) All persons subject to mandatory self-quarantine shall remain in self-quarantine for [the number of days set forth in Section IV.B. of the emergency proclamation, which period commences] 10 days, which shall begin from the day of entry into the State, or the duration of the person's presence in the State of Hawaii, whichever is shorter.
+(b) The period of self-quarantine shall begin from the day of entry into the State and shall last 10 days or the duration of the person's presence in the State, whichever is shorter.

+§5 Order of Self Quarantine.

+(a) All persons subject to mandatory self-quarantine shall remain in self-quarantine for 10 days, which shall begin from the day of entry into the State, or the duration of the person's presence in the State of Hawaii, whichever is shorter.